fprime-community/fprime-workshop-led-blinker/docs/unit-testing.md

 // Ensure LED stays off when blinking is disabled
-// The Led component defaults to blinking off this->invoke_to_run(0,0); // invoke the 'run' port to simulate running one cycle ASSERT_EVENTS_LedState_SIZE(0); // ensure no LedState change events we emitted ASSERT_from_gpioSet_SIZE(0); // ensure gpio LED wasn't set ASSERT_TLM_LedTransitions_SIZE(0); // ensure no LedTransitions were recorded
+// The Led component defaults to blinking off this->invoke_to_run(0,0); // invoke the 'run' port to simulate running one cycle this->component.doDispatch(); // Trigger execution of async port

+// TODO: Uncomment next line if you added an event in run handler for reporting the Led state.
+//ASSERT_EVENTS_LedState_SIZE(0); // ensure no LedState change events we emitted

+ASSERT_from_gpioSet_SIZE(0); // ensure gpio LED wasn't set

+// TODO: Uncomment next line if you added and emitted LedTransitions telemetry.
+//ASSERT_TLM_LedTransitions_SIZE(0); // ensure no LedTransitions were recorded
 ```

-The `this->invoke_to_<port-name>()` methods are used to call input ports on the component under test acting like a port invocation in the system topology but driven by out test harness.
+The `this->invoke_to_<port-name>()` methods are used to call input ports on the component under test acting like a port invocation in the system topology but driven by our test harness. `gpioSet` is an `async` input port, it's not dispatched immediately, but instead added to an execution queue that would normally be driven off the component's thread.

+To dispatch a queued port message, unit tests must explicitly call the `doDispatch()` function to dispatch the first message on the queue.

-The F´ unit testing framework generates a series of history buffers to store a fixed amount of events, telemetry, and output ports emitted from the component.
+The F´ unit testing framework generates a series of history buffers to store a fixed amount of events, telemetry, command responses, and output ports emitted from the component.

 The `ASSERT_<>_SIZE(size)` (e.g. `ASSERT_EVENTS_LedState_SIZE(0)`) macros are used to assert the size of the history buffer matches your expectations.
 The `ASSERT_<>(index, <arg 1>, <arg 1>, <arg N>)` macros are used to check that items in the history buffer match expectations.